 To provide a meaningful capstone experience that in some cases integrates the senior project with the graduate thesis or project.

 SAGE scholars are required to maintain good academic standing per University Policy S16-16.
 Additionally, SAGE scholars are expected to meet with their SAGE advisor each semester to review their academic progress and standing.
 When a student does not maintain academic standing as required in their SAGE program, the student will be placed on academic probation in the SAGE program.
 The advisor will document the probation and outline measures the student must take in order to be removed from SAGE academic probation.
 Typically, the student will have one semester to address these measures and return to acceptable academic standing.
 If these measures are not met, the advisor will notify either the Office of the Registrar or the Office of Graduate Admissions and Program Evaluations (GAPE) to disqualify the student from the SAGE program; the student will subsequently be placed in the home department’s undergraduate or graduate program to allow completion of the respective degree.
 For a step by step process from application to graduation for SAGE Scholars students, including the process to opting out of or being disqualified from a SAGE program, view the SAGE Scholars Process document.

-Complete the Spartan Accelerated Graduate Education (SAGE) Scholars Program Application form with your advisor.
-You must first save the application form to your computer before entering your information.
+The SAGE advisor will submit the Spartan Accelerated Graduate Education (SAGE) Scholars Program Application form with the student.
+Advisors: You must first save the application form to your computer before entering your information.
 Entries on forms will be lost if it is not saved in advance.
+An online application is coming soon.
 Please review information at the end of the form regarding application to undergraduate graduation and the requirements for transition to graduate status.

 The form is to be submitted twice during the student’s participation in the SAGE program.